Post-Thrombotic Syndrome

 Eldor et al. conducted the largest PTS-specific leech therapy study, treating 87 patients with established post-thrombotic syndrome.
 The protocol involved 10-15 leeches applied to the affected extremity once every 3-4 weeks, for 1 to 25 sessions depending on disease severity and response.
 Key findings:

-- Therapeutic effect manifested almost immediately and lasted for 3 weeks
+- Therapeutic effect manifested with rapid onset and lasted for 3 weeks

 - Pain and heaviness in the legs decreased across the cohort